-- 4.3 Fastener Driving Tool Work Procedures - 4.3.1 Before starting work, inspect and test the tool according to the tool manual to ensure it is in a safe and functional state. - 4.3.2 Before starting work check the trigger setting (if selectable). - 4.3.3 Select appropriate trigger setting or actuation system based on application and operator training and proficiency - 4.3.4 Broken or malfunctioning tools must be immediately removed from service, tagged and removed from the worksite.
+- 4.3 Fastener Driving Tool Work Procedures - 4.3.1 Before starting work, inspect and test the tool according to the tool manual to ensure it is in a safe and functional state. - 4.3.2 Before starting work check the trigger setting (if selectable). - 4.3.3 Select appropriate trigger setting or actuation system based on application and operator training and proficiency - 4.3.4 Broken or malfunctioning tools must be immediately removed from service, tagged and removed from the worksite. - 4.3.5 Properly maintain air compressor according to the air compressor manual: Drain daily and set to lowest pressure setting which will do the job.

-3 OSHA's standard for exposure to continuous noise levels (29 CFR 1926.52) addresses both the noise level and the duration of exposure.
+&lt;sup>3 OSHA's standard for exposure to continuous noise levels (29 CFR 1926.52) addresses both the noise level and the duration of exposure.
 In this standard, workers exposed for 15 minutes at 115 A-weighted decibels (dBA) have the same exposure as workers exposed for 8 hours at 90 dBA.